practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 $
 ```

-..where the average and +- standard deviation values are printed at the last results.
+..where the mean and +- standard deviation values are printed at the last results.

 This rather wide variance of execution times can be obeserved with (almost) all programming languages.
 With C for example, the mean execution times and their related standard deviations are located like this (on 2025-12-21):